 Using the Standard Deduction

 It is quite important to mention that the standard deduction on income tax returns is also age sensitive.
 For example, when taking the standard deduction over 65 years of age, you will have the opportunity to deduct more income then you have previously.
-For example, if you are a single filer over the age of 65, the standard deduction of $12,000 will increase by an extra $1,600.
+For example, in 2018 if you are a single filer over the age of 65, you'll get a standard deduction of $13,600 verses the $12,000 for individuals under the age of 65.
 This represents one of many opportunities to lower your annual tax burden using standard deduction opportunities granted to senior citizens.

 Filing Your Taxes